-Ohio rape shows how story can spread faster than facts
+Ohio rape shows how a story can spread faster than facts

 “I would ask every single question I asked in my original reporting again,” she told the AP.

-PJ Media quickly pivoted on Thursday to a story headlined, “Illegal Alien arrested in rape of 10-year-old abortion patient but questions remain.”
+PJ Media quickly pivoted on Thursday to a story headlined, “Illegal alien arrested in rape of 10-year-old abortion patient but questions remain.”

-A Columbus police detective testified in a court hearing Wednesday there was no evidence the suspect was in the country legally.
+A Columbus police detective testified in a court hearing Wednesday that there was no evidence the suspect was in the country legally.
 In court documents filed the same day, a prosecutor said the suspect is not a U.S. citizen and is subject to potential deportation.
 The Associated Press is not identifying the suspect because there are questions about whether his reported name was real, and on the chance he’s a relative of the girl involved.

 The incident shows how political punditry often moves faster than journalism, and that journalists are caught responding to the punditry, said Wisconsin’s Culver.

-Note: This story has been updated to correct the name of the Indiana doctor who performed the abortion.
-She is Caitlin Bernard, not Caitlan Bernard.